Modeling the impact of birth control policies on China's population and age: effects of delayed births and minimum birth age constraints: Mathematical Model

 \subsection{Temporal evolution}

-As was used to predict the effects of the one-child policy, we use China's female age distribution in 1980 (see \citet[Chapter 25]{Bacaer2011},\citet[Chapter 25]{Bacaer2011}) as a starting point to explore how the total population is predicted to evolve under different values of the imposed delay $\delta$.
-In Appendix ~\ref{ap:reconstr_f}, we propose a way to reconstruct the initial (1980) age distributions for females who have not given birth and those who have, $I_{0}(a)$ and $I(a,\tau)$, respectively.
-These initial distributions are plotted in Figure~\ref{fig:several-delays}(a).
+As was used to predict the effects of the one-child policy, we use China's female age distribution in 1981 \citep{Census1982} as a starting point to explore how the total population evolves under different values of the imposed delay $\delta$.
+Since the data only contain total female numbers $I_{\rm tot}(a)$ and not $I_{0}(a)$ and $I(a,\tau)$ individually, we use $I_0(a)=I_{\rm tot}(a)h_0(a)/h_{\rm tot}(a)$ and $I(a,\tau)=I_{\rm tot}(a)h(a,\tau)/h_{\rm tot}(a)$ to reconstruct these initial age distributions.
+These initial distributions are plotted in Fig.~\ref{fig:several-delays}(a).
+With these initial conditions, we can solve Eq.~(\ref{eq:evol0}) and Eq.~(\ref{eq:evol1}) with the method of characteristics to find the full age and time dependence of the female populations

-As with $h_{0}(a)$ and $h(a)$ solved in the previous section, we found analytic solutions of Eqs.~(\ref{eq:Sys1}) using the method of characteristics: